What Happened to the Earth?: Commercial performance

 Set to draw approximately 300,000 attendees across 58 solo dates, the tour marked Aurora's transition from theater venues to larger arenas and music halls.
 Tickets for the Paris date sold out in 10 minutes, and due to high demand, additional dates were added at the Beacon Theatre in New York and the Fortitude Music Hall in Brisbane.

 During the Latin American leg, Aurora performed the largest headline show of her career with a sold-out audience of 18,000 at Palacio de los Deportes in Mexico City.
-Her tour manager, Nicolas Izzo, reported that nearly 40,000 people attended the three shows held in Mexico.
+Nicolas Izzo, reported that nearly 40,000 people attended the three shows held in Mexico.
 In November, it was reported that more than 60,000 people attended the first European leg of the tour.
 Norwegian newspaper Bergens Tidende noted that Aurora attracted a large international audience to the Bergenfest ahead of her performance.

 On 11 February 2025, Aurora set a new attendance record at Margaret Court Arena in Melbourne, where she performed to a sold-out crowd of 7,062—making it the highest single-day attendance for an entertainment event at the venue.